 While the op/ex rates are set by outside parties, you, the tenant, actually have complete control over the E&J expenses.

-Industrial suites are actually individually metered, as there can be a wide range of use types across tenants, with equally wide range of costs.
-For example, a manufacturer with 100% HVAC, who is running machines 24 hours a day is going to have a much higher electrical bill than that of a distribution center, that has no HVAC, and only runs the lights eight hours a day.
+Industrial suites are actually individually metered, as there can be a wide range of use types across tenants, with an equally wide range of costs.
+For example, a manufacturer with 100% HVAC, who is running machines 24 hours a day is going to have a much higher electrical bill than that of a distribution center, which has no HVAC and only runs the lights eight hours a day.

 Additionally, as the E&J is completely tied to your use type, we cannot include this in our averages below.

-To provide a general idea, however, a typical flex user can anticipate paying somewhere in the range of $3/sf annually in E&J.
+To provide a general idea, however, a typical flex user can anticipate paying somewhere in the range of $3 per square foot annually in E&J.